confluentinc/cp-demo/docs/hybrid-cloud.rst

 Configure Confluent Health+ with the Telemetry Reporter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enable :ref:`telemetry_reporter` on the on-prem cluster, and configure it to send metrics to the |ccloud| instance created above..

 #.
 Create a new ``Cloud`` API key and secret to authenticate to |ccloud|.
 These credentials will be used to configure the Telemetry Reporter and used by the Metrics API.